mefernandez/search-aspect/README.md

-# Multifield entity search: a proof of concept
+# Multifield entity search: proof of concept of a simple db-centric solution

 This PoC shows a simple way to search for JPA entities by querying multiple fields to contain a String.
 Note this is just a simple, database-centric approach with limited serach capabilities.